lamedevelop/schedule_tg_bot/README.md

 chmod +x ./Scripts/quickstart.sh
 ./Script/quickstart.sh
 ```
-Important thing is that when you will be asked to enter "Common Name" - enter your server id.
+Important thing is that when you will be asked to enter "Common Name" - enter your server ip.

 ##### Step 4 - Run daemon